Shaoqigit/Shaoqigit/README.md

 I am currently working on commercial FEM software development and some personal fun projects on sound simulation.

+Personal interest is on Finite Element Method, Model Order Reduction (MOR) and relevant numerical methods for science.

 <!--
 **Shaoqigit/Shaoqigit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.